-This chapters provides deeper and more detailed information and explanations on included topics.
-It will receive updates and new deep dives as needed in future updates based on questions user of FlexColorScheme have.
+This chapter provides deeper and more detailed information and explanations on included topics.
+It will receive updates and new deep dives as needed in future updates, based on questions user of FlexColorScheme have.

-This chapter may contain images and animations from older versions of FlexColorScheme.
+This chapter may contain images and animations from older versions of FlexColorScheme*.
 They are used when the principles presented are still the same and the actual images matter less.
-Future version of this chapter may update the images to current version of FlexColorScheme, if it is needed to improve the explanations.
+A future version of this chapter may update such images to be from the current version of FlexColorScheme, if it is needed to improve the explanations.

-Examples 3, 4 and 5 in this package use comfortable adaptive platform visual
+Examples 3, 4 and 5 in this package use comfortable adaptive platform visual density via

 comfortable visual density being used, instead of